 - Allow the yeast to get active by transferring the dough to a bowl and forming it into a ball.
 Cover the bowl with a plastic bag and let it sit for about 1.5 hours so the yeast and grains can interact, and the dough will rise.

 - Preheat your oven to 350 degrees Fahrenheit (177 C).
-Grease a bead pan and press in your dough.
+Grease a bread pan and press in your dough.
 Bake for about 60 minutes (or if you have a thermometer, until the internal temperature of the bread measured reaches about 180 to 190F).

 - What is Ezekiel bread?
 It’s a type of sprouted bread said to be “crafted in the likeness of the Holy Scripture, verse Ezekiel 4:9.”

-- Ezekiel bread benefits mainly come from the fact that it is made with sprouted grains.
+- Ezekiel bread nutrition benefits mainly come from the fact that it is made with sprouted grains.
 Considering the fact that it’s sprouted and free of any questionable additives or preservatives (like most conventional breads), it is a better option than many other types of bread.

 - Is Ezekiel bread gluten-free?
 No; sprouted grains still contain gluten and aren’t meant for those with a gluten allergy (celiac disease) intolerance.